Shwai-He/Shwai-He.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year undergraduate student at [the School of Computer Science and Engineering](https://www.scse.uestc.edu.cn/), [University of Electronic Science of China (UESTC)](https://www.uestc.edu.cn/).
+I am an incoming PhD student at University of Maryland, College Park, working with [Prof. Tianyi Zhou](https://tianyizhou.github.io/).

-Currently, I am a research assistant at the Research Institute of Intelligent Complex Systems at Fudan University, supervised by [Prof.Siqi Sun](https://intersun.github.io/).
+Previously, I am a research assistant at the Research Institute of Intelligent Complex Systems at Fudan University, supervised by [Prof.Siqi Sun](https://intersun.github.io/).
 Before that, I was a research intern at JD Explore Academy, supervised by [Dr. Liang Ding](https://liamding.cc/) and [Prof. Dacheng Tao](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/dacheng-tao.html).

 My research interests primarily lie in the area of deep learning, model compression, natural language processing (NLP), and AI + X (e.g., health, finance).
 I start with data, models, objectives, optimization, and better adaptation to various downstream tasks to investigate how to efficiently, sufficiently, and trustworthily transfer knowledge from large-scale data to the parameters of the pre-training model.